Operation Storm: Prelude

 The Washington Agreement also resulted in a series of meetings between Croatian and US government and military officials in Zagreb and Washington, D.C.
 On 29 November 1994, the Croatian representatives proposed to attack Serb-held territory from Livno in Bosnia and Herzegovina, in order to draw away part of the force besieging Bihać and to prevent the town's capture by the Serbs.
 As the US officials gave no response to the proposal, the Croatian General Staff ordered Operation Winter '94 the same day, to be carried out by the HV and the Croatian Defence Council (HVO)—the main military force of Herzeg-Bosnia.
 In addition to contributing to the defence of Bihać, the attack shifted the HV's and HVO's line of contact closer to the RSK's supply routes.

-In 1994, the United States, Russia, the European Union (EU) and the UN sought to replace the Vance plan, which brought in the UNPROFOR.
-They formulated the Z-4 Plan giving Serb-majority areas in Croatia substantial autonomy.
+In 1994, the United States, Russia, the European Union (EU), and the UN sought to replace the Vance plan, which brought in the UNPROFOR.
+They formulated the Z-4 Plan, giving Serb-majority areas in Croatia substantial autonomy.

 After numerous and frequently uncoordinated changes to the proposed plan, including leaking of its draft elements to the press in October, the Z-4 Plan was presented on 30 January 1995.
 Neither Croatia nor the RSK liked the plan.
 Croatia was concerned that the RSK might accept it, but Tuđman realised that Milošević, who would ultimately make the decision for the RSK, would not accept the plan for fear that it would set a precedent for a political settlement in Kosovo—allowing Croatia to accept the plan with little possibility for it to be implemented.
 The RSK refused to receive, let alone accept, the plan.

 In December 1994, Croatia and the RSK made an economic agreement to restore road and rail links, water and gas supplies, and use of a part of the Adria oil pipeline.
 Even though some of the agreement was never implemented, a section of the Zagreb–Belgrade motorway passing through RSK territory near Okučani and the pipeline were both opened.
 Following a deadly incident that occurred in late April 1995 on the recently opened motorway, Croatia reclaimed all of the RSK's territory in western Slavonia during Operation Flash, taking full control of the territory by 4 May, three days after the battle began.
 In response, the ARSK attacked Zagreb using M-87 Orkan missiles with cluster munitions.
-Subsequently, Milošević sent a senior Yugoslav Army officer to command the ARSK, along with arms, field officers and thousands of Serbs born in the RSK area who had been forcibly conscripted by the ARSK.
+Subsequently, Milošević sent a senior Yugoslav Army officer to command the ARSK, along with arms, field officers, and thousands of Serbs born in the RSK area who the ARSK had forcibly conscripted.